 The main differences between a dog crate and a dog pen are size and design.

 A dog crate is basically a box with a bottom, four sides and a top, like the MidWest iCrate single door fold and carry dog crate.
 When choosing a dog crate, make sure it’s large enough for your pup to walk in, turn around and lie down.
+Get more tips on choosing the right size crate.

 A dog pen, like the Frisco dog exercise pen with step-through door, is more like a child’s playpen and generally is larger than a dog crate.
 Unless you have a giant breed dog, most pens are large enough to contain the animal.
 Because most dog pens don’t include a top, you’ll want to make sure it’s tall enough to keep your canine from jumping out.